Qumulo/docs/qumulo-alerts-guide/configuring-notifications/user.md

 ---
-title: "Configuring User Notifications"
+title: "Configuring Alarm and Alert Notifications to Administrative Accounts"
-summary: "This section explains how to configure user notifications from Qumulo Alerts."
+summary: "This section explains how to configure notifications to administrator accounts about alarms and alerts from a Qumulo Core cluster in Qumulo Alerts."
-permalink: /qumulo-alerts-guide/configuring-notifications/user.html
+permalink: /qumulo-alerts-guide/configuring-notifications/alarms-and-alerts.html
 redirect_from:
   - /qumulo-alerts-guide/installing-configuring/user-notifications.html
 sidebar: qumulo_alerts_guide_sidebar
-keywords: Qumulo_Alerts, user, notification, configure, configuration, JSON
+keywords: Qumulo_Alerts, notification, configure, configuration, JSON, NotifyGroup
 ---

-## Configuring Administrative Notifications for a Qumulo Cluster
-To configure Qumulo Alerts to notify individual unique administrators about alarms and alerts from a Qumulo cluster, you must use the CLI to add that administrator as a user to Qumulo Alerts and then add that user to a Notify Group.
+To configure user notifications you must add an administrator account as a user to Qumulo Alerts and then add the user to a NotifyGroup.
+If you associate the user with a Role, the user can also use the `alerts` CLI and run administrative commands.

-A configured user is also allowed to login to the Qumulo Alerts CLI and execute administration commands.
-Users must first be added to a Role to enable this feature.

-{% include note.html content="Configuring a user notification has nothing to do with user quota notifications.
-Please see the section on User Quota Notifications for instructions on how to configure user notifications for quotas." %}

 {{site.qumuloalerts.consTrans}}{{site.qumuloalerts.locale}}
 {{site.qumuloalerts.tz}}